knowmad411dev/MyBrain/Notes/Open Web UI - Ollama GUI.md

 Video-URL: https://www.youtube.com/watch?v=FSBT-CfAtH4&list=WL&index=16
 tags:
 - ollama
-- web
+- agents
 ---

-### Comprehensive Guide to Setting Up and Using Open Web UI with Ollama for AI Chat Models
+## **Open Web UI with Ollama for AI Chat Models

 **Introduction**

-[[Ollama]] , in conjunction with Open Web UI, offers a robust and flexible platform for interacting with multiple large language models ([[LLM]]s).
+Ollama , in conjunction with Open Web UI, offers a robust and flexible platform for interacting with multiple large language models (LLMs).
 Whether you're a developer seeking API access or an end-user preferring a graphical interface, this setup caters to a wide range of needs.
 By following this guide, you can install, configure, and customize your AI chat assistant to enhance productivity, automate tasks, and create dynamic interactions.

 ---